Official Website of the Camogie Association

 4. Prohibited List

-The World Anti-Doping Agency (WADA) recently published the 2022 Prohibited List (include link).
-The latest edition of the list comes into effect on January 1st 2022.
-Inter County players, teams, medical and support personnel must familiarise themselves with the changes in 2022 Prohibited List and can do so in the Summary of Major Modifications and Explanatory Notes document (include link).
+The World Anti-Doping Agency (WADA) recently published the 2026 Prohibited List.
+The latest edition of the list comes into effect on January 1st 2026.
+Inter County players, teams, medical and support personnel must familiarise themselves with the changes in 2026 Prohibited List and can do so in the Summary of Major Modifications and Explanatory Notes document.

 5. Supplement Use in Sport Guidelines